emwap/stream-paper/paper.md

 The code starts by allocating a mutable array of the appropriate size, followed by an initialization of the array.
-The initialization produces the `next` function which is used in the loop body to produce new elements in the stream which are successively stored in the array.
+The initialization produces the `next` action which is used in the loop body to produce new elements in the stream which are successively stored in the array.
 When the loop is done, the mutable array is frozen, returning an immutable array as the final result.